 End to End inventory analysis

 ERP inventory gives a complete view of your inventory.
 It assists in stock optimization along with quality control.
 It optimizes and streamlines the entire inventory activities.
 It provides real-time analysis across all the activities of operation and supply chain management.

 It assists in analyzing the items according to their cost, demand, and supply.
 It can measure the items in different units.
 It sets up the validation methods along with expiring dates for each item.

 It can track individual items or the entire batch.
-The system captures all the details of goods from its buying to sales.
+The system captures all the details of goods from their buying to sales.
 In the case of complaints, the inventory system can backtrack the items or the entire batch.

 Maintaining an adequate-amount